dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/03-Oct-2023/product-docs-sept-rn.md

 ## Upcoming changes

-Stay tuned for our flurry of releases in October and a filterable guides section that will make our guides easier to find!
+Stay tuned for a flurry of releases in October and a filterable guides section that will make guides easier to find!